-Geofencing lets you use a device’s location — generated by GPS — to trigger an alert when the device enters or leaves a defined area.
-Geofencing can offer protection against theft, loss, and unauthorized use.
+Use a device’s location — generated by GPS — to trigger an alert when the device enters or leaves a defined area.
+Geofences can offer protection against theft, loss, and unauthorized use.

-In order for geofencing to work, the device must have internet connectivity and location services enabled.
-Geofencing is typically used for cellular-connected devices with high accuracy location services, such as smartphones or tablets.
+Geofencing works only on devices with internet connectivity and location services enabled.
+It is typically used for cellular-connected devices with high-accuracy location services, such as smartphones or tablets.

 List view